-In 2015, the Applicant (Charles Hegele) applied for a conditional use permit (217-15-000236-PLNG attached hereto as Attachment A) for a 9-acre portion of the site rather than 24-acres and included mitigation such as vegetative screening on the berm to minimize visual impacts.
+In 2015, the Applicant (Charles Hegele) applied for a conditional use permit (217-15-000236-PLNG) for a 9-acre portion of the site rather than 24-acres and included mitigation such as vegetative screening on the berm to minimize visual impacts.
 Because a smaller site was proposed, Planning Staff required the applicant to request a new comprehensive plan amendment to address applicable criteria and make new findings regarding the location, quality and quantity of the aggregate materials on the smaller mine site.
 In 2016, the 9-acres site was added to the County's inventory of significant mineral and aggregate resources as a "3C" site, with an adopted ESEE (Economic, Social, Environment, and Energy) analysis, and approved Conditional Use Permit to mine (217-15-000236-PLNG).
-In 2021 a modified approval (217-21-000532-PLNG attached hereto as Attachment B) was issued to include the designation of a stockpiling area within the 9-acre mining site.
+In 2021 a modified approval (217-21-000532-PLNG) was issued to include the designation of a stockpiling area within the 9-acre mining site.